andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 A custom setup that separates data and display allows for more flexibility.
 We can read our Markdown content from the filesystem, parse the frontmatter, and then render the Markdown content inside our application.

 Let's create a folder for our Markdown content, e.g. `contents/articles`.
-Inside the folder, we create one example file, e.g. `remix-markdown-setup.md`.
-In a Node.js environment, we can read the file using `fs.readFile` in our route's loader function.
+Inside the folder, we create one Markdown file - e.g. `remix-markdown-setup.md` - for each of our articles.
+In a Node.js-based environment, we can read the file using `fs.readFile`.

 Let's create a file reading utility, e.g. `readPost.server.ts`: